emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 * Keep ACL `{check, "$EMQX_SECURITY_PROFILE"}` as the catch-all mechanism.
 * Remove default `{allow, all}.` from 6.2 immediately.
 * For Management subscribe/publish API, enforce ACL checks by config settings (instead of request argument).
 This just limits conveniency of UX, and does not give any additional guarantees.
+* Accept insecure algorithms at config time in `hardened` mode but log warnings (this would allow misconfiguration to go undetected).